 The state releases monthly maps showing wolf activity, tracks depredations and compensates ranchers who file a claim following a depredation.

-Three reintroduced wolves have died, while four pups have been born, creating the Copper Creek pack.
-However, the pack has since been relocated and in the process, the male wolf died.
+Six wolves have died since being reintroduced, while five pups have been born, creating the Copper Creek pack.
+However, most of the pack has since been relocated, and in the process, the male wolf died.

 Monthly wolf activity maps